 What is the purpose of your meditation?
 Are you seeking inner peace or would like to attract more love, abundance or wealth into your life?
-Whatever it is you can set an intention and focus on it during your practice.
+Whatever it is you can set an intention and focus on it during your meditation.

 There are several ways you can do this.
 One simple way is to write your intention down and a piece of paper.
-Then focus on the outcome and feeling of how that intention will feel once you are living it.
+Then silently focus on the outcome and feeling of how that intention will feel once you are living it.

-10. The Here and Now
+10. Focus on the Here and Now

 This moment is all that you have.
 Instead of future tripping or living in the past allow yourself to experience the present moment.
 Bring your awareness to here and now.
 Breathe it in and feel it in every fibre of your being.